pablojimeno/code-rails/chapter_6_rails_authentication/red_article_authors.md

 ## RED: Article Authors

-One way is that we can specify this by adding two lines to the bottom of our Creating Article spec:
+One way is that we can specify this by adding two lines to the bottom of our "Creating an Article" spec:

 ```ruby
 page.has_css? "#author"